 Six years passed; not one moment did I take for granted.
 I was able to see the greatness as it was happening and recognize the moment when it appeared.
 All good things must come to an end, however, and this was no exception; my world was soon turned on its side.
 Unfortunate events forced their way into my cozy existence, and I soon found myself heading south and land just outside the Los Angeles area, where temperatures can reach the “egg-frying degree” of 120 or more.
 Pulled from my family of positive light, my grief heavy and unresolved, a good friend in Calgary said, “It’s not necessarily the separation from your friends.
 It’s also a separation from your connection to the divine.”
 How often, in life, can one say that they had such a depth and quality of connection?
 The next few years didn’t provide any escape from the pain and anguish running rampant throughout my mind.
 Within weeks of arriving on death’s door or, as I like to call it, the Valley of the Dead, I discovered a marvelous thing: numbness.
 I never knew what relief drinking a “very large glass of burgundy wine” could provide.

 One night, we were dining at a local Italian restaurant that boasted “the biggest glass of wine in the valley”; arrive before five, and it would only cost you three dollars.
 I was hooked.
 Leaving the restaurant; my mind was a blur, and it felt great.
 This was just the beginning.
 Soon, I found the relief within a wonderful drink called microbrews; three bottles, and I was under the table.
-I need to stress, however, that one should never feel that there’s a bright side to drink, there is never a bright side when falling into something that will just bring you down, causing you to lose your soul.
 Moving through the days, it felt like slogging through heavy mud; with my pain deep and never ending, numbness seemed the only cure.
 Eventually, my evenings were spent, first, applying the numb and, second, sitting in bed, watching YouTube videos until crying and tears would start to flow without abandon.
 This was not crying like, say, an old Italian grandmother at a funeral.
 No, it was just tears streaming down and running out as soon as the cycle had been completed.

 Last week, during an interview with the local news reporter, the question of suicide came up.
 She asked, “What has kept you from just taking your own life?”